richardwsnyder/stock-watcher/README.md

 `watch` will watch all of the stocks that you have in your database

 `insert` will prompt you to add a new stock.
 First you will be asked for the stock's symbol.
 Then you will be asked to provide a price target.

+`update` will prompt you to update the price target of a stock in your database

+`remove` will prompt you to remove a stock from your database